-There are two key justifications for using such a typology as a basis for class design.
+There are two key justifications for using the typology of FIGURE 18 as a basis for class design.
 Firstly, although for all categories in the typology there is a meaning for 'contextual' attributes of time, place, identity, reason and so on, each category has a different structure for these attributes.
 For example, time in the Observation category has a linear historical structure, whereas in Instruction it has a branching, potentially cyclic structure.
 The separation of types allows these contextual attributes to be modelled according to the type.
 Secondly, the separation of types provides a systematic solution to the so-called problem of "status" or "meaning modification" of clinical statement values, as described below.

-9.1.2 Clinical Statement Status
+8.1.2 Clinical Statement Status and Negation